 And probably will for the rest of my life.

 It wasn’t until I was older that I began to put together the pieces of what was going on inside my mind.
 At the time, I had trouble finding access to the help I needed so I tried to cope by listening to calming music, reading self help books, and taking deep breaths.
-It didn’t work.
+For some people this helps, but it didn’t work for me.

 When I got to college, life began to unravel.
 It always started the same way: with sweat, nausea, and a pounding heart.